30 Day Challenge: One Suitcase

 There's something very freeing about living with only a fraction of your possessions.
 You have mindfully curated a collection of the things you use and love the most, and in my experience, you still have plenty!

-For the month of September, I've decided to metaphorically live out of one suitcase (I'm not considering kitchen items).
-My suitcase will hold ten items of clothing, plus underwear, nightwear, and basic toiletries.
+For the month of September, I've decided to metaphorically live out of one suitcase.
+(I'm not considering kitchen items, my bed, or my couch.)
+My "suitcase" will hold ten items of clothing, plus underwear, nightwear, and basic toiletries.
 It holds my laptop and cords, my current crossword puzzle book, and a zipper bag with my current embroidery project.
 I'll also have my purse and its contents (including my phone, on which I have several unread books).

 This is what I might take on a long holiday (although I'd probably include some sturdy athletic shoes too).
 In fact, when you're not loaded down with the contents of a packed closet and dresser drawers, or a hobby space, an office, and a library, life can feel like a vacation.